martijnpoppen/com.cupra.connectedcar/README.md

-Connect and control your Seat car with Homey.
+Connect and control your Cupra car with Homey.

 Requirements: A car with one of the following connected services:t
- - Seat Connect
+ - Cupra Connect
+ - MyCupra

  Make sure to have a active subscription for your car